takuoki/sheetdb/README.md

 ### <a name='UseCRUDfunctions'></a>5.
 Use CRUD functions

-The functions in this section are generated automatically.
+The functions in this section are generated automatically by [sheetdb-modeler](tools/sheetdb-modeler).

 #### <a name='ReadGetSelect'></a>Read (Get/Select)